Learning Generalized Hamiltonians using fully Symplectic Mappings: Abstract

 \section{Abstract}

-Many important physical systems can be described as the evolution of a Hamiltonian system, which has the important property of being conservative, that is, energy is conserved throughout the evolution.
-Physics Informed Neural Networks (PINNs) and in particular Hamiltonian Neural Networks (HNNs) have emerged as a mechanism to incorporate this as structural inductive bias into the NN model.
-By ensuring physical invariances are conserved, the models exhibit significantly better sample complexity and out-of-distribution accuracy than standard NNs.
-Learning the Hamiltonian as a function of its canonical variables, typically position and momentum, from sample observations of the system, thus becomes a critical task in system identification and long-term prediction of system behavior.
-However, to truly preserve the long-term physical conservation properties of Hamiltonian systems in simulation, one must use symplectic integrators for a forward pass of the system.
-Thus far, only explicit numerical integrators have been incorporated in the pipeline for HNN training, which are only symplectic for Hamiltonians with sum-separable momentum and position terms.
-In general, for full symplecticity, the integrator has to be implicit, making backpropagation through the ODE solver challenging.
-However, if we use the self adjoint property of symplectic integrators, we can incorporate the same integrator in the backward pass and solve the adjoint equations in order to perform NN training.
-Using this approach we can theoretically guarantee that we learn an exact Hamiltonian which does not diverge secularly from the true Hamiltonian.
-In our work, we explore an improved method of HNN training under noisy observation of trajectories with our HNN model with a symplectic implicit integrator embedded in the loop.
-Computationally, a predictor-corrector based ODE solver and fixed point iteration helps efficient generation of gradient updates.
-We showcase the numerical advantage, in experiments, in system identification and energy preservation on a range of non-separable systems and the efficient computation and memory complexity of our method.
+{Hamiltonian Neural Networks (HNNs) integrate physical priors into neural models by learning a system's Hamiltonian, improving generalization and sample efficiency.
+Identifying the system Hamiltonian from noisy observations of state variables is a challenging task.
+Moreover, for simulations to faithfully reflect the long-term behavior of Hamiltonian systems, especially energy conservation, it's essential to use symplectic integrators, which are specifically designed to preserve the system’s geometric structure over time.
+This fidelity comes at a cost: implicit symplectic integrators are computationally intensive and make backpropagation through the ODE solver non-trivial.
+However, leveraging the self-adjoint property of symplectic integrators, computing gradients w.r.t.
+Neural Net parameters reduces to solving adjoint equations in the backward pass.
+In our work, we explore an alternate method of HNN training under noisy observation of trajectories with our HNN model with a symplectic implicit integrator embedded in the loop.
+Computationally, a predictor-corrector based ODE solver and fixed point iteration help efficient generation of gradient updates.
+We showcase the numerical advantage, in experiments, in system identification and energy preservation on a range of non-separable, chaotic systems and the efficient computation and memory complexity of our method.}